 PREREQUISITE: French I or Placement Test.
 This course continues with the skills learned in French I. Vocabulary and grammar become more complex, and new verb tenses are presented.
-More of the classroom dialogue is in French and students understand and speak on a higher level.
-Students complete a cultural unit on Paris and do a cultural project on a French-speaking country.
+More of the classroom dialogue is in French and students understand and speak on a high level.
+Students complete a cultural unit on Paris and do a cultural project on a French-speaking county.

-(H) FRENCH III
+(H) French III (Full Year)